-Upon the consummation of this offering, we will have 31,020,046 shares of common stock outstanding, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options.
-All of the 7,812,500 shares of common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any of the shares that are acquired by "affiliates" as that term is defined in Rule 144 under the Securities Act.
-The 23,207,546 shares of common stock held by our affiliates and our directors and executive officers and other existing shareholders after the offering will be "restricted" securities under the meaning of Rule 144 under the Securities Act and may not be sold in the absence of registration under the Securities Act, unless an exemption from registration is available, including exemptions pursuant to Rule 144 or Rule 144A under the Securities Act.
+Upon the consummation of this offering, we will have 32,243,959 shares of common stock outstanding assuming no exercise of outstanding options and warrants after February 28, 2002.
+All of the 9,000,000 shares of common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any of the shares that are acquired by "affiliates" as that term is defined in Rule 144 under the Securities Act.
+12,366,937 shares of common stock held by our affiliates after the offering will be "restricted" securities under the meaning of Rule 144 under the Securities Act and may not be sold in the absence of registration under the Securities Act, unless an exemption from registration is available, including exemptions pursuant to Rule 144 or Rule 144 under the Securities Act.

-In general, under Rule 144 as currently in effect, beginning 90 days after the date of this prospectus, a person who has beneficially owned shares of our common stock for at least one year would be entitled to sell within any three-month period a number of shares that does not exceed the greater of either of the following:
+In general, under Rule 144 as currently in effect, a person who has beneficially owned shares of our common stock for at least one year would be entitled to sell within any three-month period a number of shares that does not exceed the greater of either of the following:

-- 1% of the number of shares of common stock then outstanding, which will equal approximately 310,020 shares outstanding immediately after this offering, or - the average weekly trading volume of the common stock on the Nasdaq National Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to such sale.
+- 1% of the number of shares of common stock then outstanding, which will equal approximately 322,440 shares outstanding immediately after this offering, or - the average weekly trading volume of the common stock on the Nasdaq National Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to such sale.